How to Use Marketing Automation to Improve Acquisition Rates?

 Instead of aiming in every direction and trying to satisfy everyone, you can create smaller campaigns consistent with differences within your customers.
 Dedicated platforms synced with your CRM capture particular events performed by a customer.
 You can schedule automatic next best action based on the event like cart abandoned, order cancelled, customer profile updated, etc. One of the most common (and effective) usages of events’ tracking is sending automatic emails with a discount on the unfinished order.

 Customer tracking also reveals inactive users easily.
 All you have to do is estimate the time when a customer becomes labelled as inactive.
 Marketing automation responds to inactivity with scheduled actions such as coupon reminders, personalized email, or special customized offers.
-You can make it a multi-stage process and use automatics to perform more than 1 action in case the first one doesn’t win back a customer.
+You can make it a multi-stage process and use automatics to perform more than one action in case the first one doesn’t win back a customer.

 Cross-channel gamified programs that scale automatically